ApurbaKumarMajumder/CB-Web-Development-Course/README.md

 2. Relative Units: Relative length units specify a length relative to another length property.
 Relative length units scale better between different rendering medium. ex. %, em, rem, vm, vh

+# CSS Positions

+It is how we place different element on a page.
+It is way to change normal flow of elements in html.

+position can be static, relative, absolute, fixed and stickey.